Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 - **Secure and governed:** it has proper access controls
 - **Useful:** it has value

-By the end of this guide, you will achieve **federated governance** at a small scale by using **self-service data platforms**, as an alternative to a monolithic data architecture, which may be slow and brittle at scale.
+At the end of this guide, you will have achieved **federated governance** and a small scale **data mesh** by using **self-service data platforms**, as an alternative to a monolithic data architecture, which may be slow and brittle at scale.

 ### What this guide doesn't cover

 - **Interfaces other than SQL:** This guide focuses on building data products within Snowflake using batch-processing of data with SQL.
 The access interface is SQL, which is powerful due to its ubiquity in the data management industry, however is not all encompassing.
 Other kinds of data products interfaces include: REST APIs, FTPs, dashboards, and spreadsheet management tools.
-They are outside of scope of this guide.
+They are outside of the scope of this guide.

 - **Organizational structure:** Data mesh is a broad organizational strategy that covers not only technology and process, but also crucially the organization of people.
 You will not receive advice in this guide on how to organize people -- instead this is already in-place at your organization through the various teams, business units, departments, subsidiaries, and so on -- cobbled together through the passage of time.

 - **Building a business case for data mesh:** This guide also doesn't cover how to build a business case for data mesh.
 Adopting the principles in this guide are good general best practices for any data team.
-However, if you are looking to tackle larger organizational inefficiencies to meet business goals by rolling out a data mesh strategy, then you may likely need business case in order to show the value and return on investment of your endeavours to your management and leadership, and attach it to strategic initiatives.
+However, if you are looking to tackle larger organizational inefficiencies to meet business goals by rolling out a data mesh strategy, then you may likely need a business case in order to show the value and return on investment of your endeavors to your management and leadership, and attach it to strategic initiatives.
 To learn more about this step, you can refer to dbt Labs' [Guide to Data Mesh e-book](https://8698602.fs1.hubspotusercontent-na1.net/hubfs/8698602/Guide%20to%20data%20mesh%20eBook%20V2.pdf).

 ### Prerequisites